anthonysharpy/sandbank/README.md

 ### CPU

 Sandbank is designed to be thread-safe so that you can squeeze more out of it.
-In fact, since it resides in memory, for most use-cases it is probably faster than a conventional database, unless you're talking about an efficiently-indexed table with hundreds of thousands of records.
+In fact, since it resides in memory, for most use-cases it is probably faster than a conventional database, unless your use-case involves an efficiently-indexed table with hundreds of thousands of records.
 Here are some benchmarks using the above PlayerData class on a Ryzen 5 5500 with 12 logical processors:

 | Operation                                                                                  | Total Time    | Speed                             | Notes                  |
 |--------------------------------------------------------------------------------------------|---------------|-----------------------------------|------------------------|